eagoweb/jquery-pwstrength-bootstrap-rails/README.md

-Jquery Password Strengh for Bootstrap wrapper for Rails
+Jquery Password Strength for Bootstrap wrapper for Rails
 =======================================================

 Installation